FabioChiodini/ProjectSpawnSwarmtc/README.md

 - One VM in AWS hosting the Docker swarm in a Docker container

-- A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves"
+- A number of VMs in AWS (specified in the variable export VM_InstancesK) as "slaves" that will host honeypots containers

-- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves"
+- A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves" that will host honeypots containers

 It then starts many Docker Containers (honeypots) via Docker Swarm (the number of instances is specified in the variable InstancesK in the main configuration file)

-It also opens up all required port on AWS Security Groups and on GCE
+It also opens up all required port on AWS Security Groups and on GCE Firewall

-Currently it opens all ports for Docker Swarm, Docker Machine and SSH plus ports specified in the configuration fiels for dockerized applications.
+Currently it opens all ports for Docker Swarm, Docker Machine and SSH plus ports specified in the configuration files for dockerized applications (AppPortK, ReceiverPortK and HoneypotPortK).

 Here's an high level diagram: